 6 Tips for Healthcare Workers Facing Burnout

-The list of frustrations in healthcare is long, even when there isn’t a pandemic.
+The list of frustrations in healthcare is long, and the COVID-19 pandemic exacerbated many issues.
 It makes sense for frustration to be at an all-time high.
 Try to systematically and thoughtfully determine the things you can control and the things that are out of your hands.
 If possible, don’t invest your time and energy in the things you can’t control, because doing so leads to feelings of helplessness.

 “I talk a lot about being in a state of conscious awareness—when you’re feeling stressed, have a bit of self-dialogue: Why am I feeling this way?
 What am I holding on to, and why?
 Is this something that deserves my stress?”
 Dr. Charguia says.